UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 ## Elevator Pitch
-Time Commander is a strategy based tower defense game where you pool your resources to defend the crystal holding together time and space through active problem solving involving clocks of various formats, timezones, and a whole lot of time goblins seeking the end of the world.
+Time Commander is a strategy based tower defense game where you pool your resources to defend the crystal holding together time and space through active problem solving involving clocks of various formats, timezones, and waves of unique enemies.

-*A one sentence pitch for your game.
-Pretend that your were pitching your game to a executive going to the elevator.
-You have less than 60 Seconds.
-Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*

 ## Influences (Brief)